top of page

 4. Chalk bucket

 Continuing with chalk is a chalk bucket.
-Now, if you’re a die-hard ropes climber or know you’ll never boulder, a chalk bucket isn’t a necessary investment.
+If you’re a die-hard ropes climber or know you’ll never boulder, a chalk bucket isn’t a necessary investment.
 However, for those who enjoy bouldering or find themselves bouldering more frequently, a good quality chalk bucket is an excellent item to keep in your climbing bag.
 Unlike a chalk bag, it can hold a large quantity of chalk, so you don’t have to refill it as frequently, and it’s easier to put both hands in at once.
 Unlike rope climbing, where you usually chalk up one hand at a time, boulders are so short you cover both hands in chalk before you start and then rechalk between attempts.

 5. Leuko Tape